-Professor Per-Ingvar Branemark . . .
+Professor Per-Ingvar Branemark . . at the very start of dental implant history . . .
 And His Remarkable Flash Of Inspiration!

 Modern dental implant history starts in 1957.

 Who on earth was the first to come up with the idea of using an ARTIFICIAL tooth root to replace a missing natural tooth?
 The idea of replacing a missing tooth with someone else's NATURAL tooth goes back to ancient egyptian times.
 But it didn't work very well!
 In fact, transplanting a tooth from one person to another has never really worked, even nowadays with all the advances in transplant medicine.

 But we DO know who had the bright idea for an artificial titanium dental implant!